Joint Tenants with right of survivorship in Arizona

 Property held in Trust is treated differently.
 Talk to a wills and trust lawyer in Chandler if you want to understand how to set up a living trust and correctly title your property held in Trust for your benefit.

 See below a list of frequently asked questions when we meet with clients in our office.
-This will help you understand community property rules from our state a little bit better.
+This will help you understand community property rules and joint tenancy rules from our state a little bit better.

 1. Is it possible to remove the right of survivorship from a deed?